JackLaundon1/PhaviconPhisher/README.md

 ## Installation
 ### Requirements
 A valid Shodan API key of member level or higher.
+The current source code for PhaviconPhisher uses an environment variable (recommended for security) but this can be changed if desired.

 ### Python Installation
 The following dependencies are required: